piotrmurach/benchmark-perf/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Code of Conduct

+Everyone interacting in the Strings project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/piotrmurach/benchmark-perf/blob/master/CODE_OF_CONDUCT.md).

 ## Copyright

-Copyright (c) 2016-2018 Piotr Murach.
+Copyright (c) 2016 Piotr Murach.
 See LICENSE for further details.